SallakImane/java-basic/README.md

 # Getting Started

+###Etape 1 : Compile

 1. the javac is the compiler that converts the source code `file.java` to a `file.class` with command:

-  + Example the compile `RandomString.java` to `RandomString.class` with this jar .
+  + Example the compile `RandomString.java` to `RandomString.class` with this 3rt party libraries in the CLASSPATH.

              $ javac -cp commons-lang3-3.9.jar;commons-text-1.7.jar RandomString.java

+###Etape 2 : Build

-2. Create an executable JAR file :
+1. Create an executable JAR file :

   + Create a main class in the package : `com.imane` .

-  + Create the lib folder and the inside place the plugins :`commons-lang3-3.9.jar` et `commons-text-1.7.jar`.
+  + Place the plugins into a lib folder :`commons-lang3-3.9.jar` et `commons-text-1.7.jar`.

   + Create MANIFEST.txt file and put in a basic description :